ojashunjan/To-do-App-Backend-Project/README.md

-Chapter 3 is this project made with NodeJS, ExpressJS, and SQLite.
+Chapter 3 is this project made with NodeJS, ExpressJS, and SQLite

-Chapter 4 is built with PostgreSQL, Prisma and Docker.
+Chapter 4 is built with PostgreSQL, Prisma and Docker

 ![alt text](image.png)